 Driving time from Toronto: Approx. 1 – 2 hours

 Niagara Falls are located at the border between the United States and Canada and were formed by three different waterfalls – the Horseshoes Falls (On the Canadian side), the American Falls, and the Bridal Veil Falls (both on the American Side).
-Over six million cubic feet of water drop fifty meters every minute from Lake Eerie into Lake Ontario.
+Over six million cubic feet of water drop fifty meters from Lake Eerie into Lake Ontario every minute.

-About 25 minutes from The Falls is the cute town Niagara-on-the-Lake known for its charming streets lined by B&Bs and independent boutiques as well as small bakeries, ice cream shops, and stylish restaurants.
-The entire Niagara-on-the-Lake area is surrounded by several award-winning wineries making the region one of the top wine regions in Ontario.
+About 25 minutes from The Falls is the cute town Niagara-on-the-Lake, known for its charming streets lined by B&Bs and independent boutiques as well as small bakeries, ice cream shops, and stylish restaurants.
+The entire Niagara-on-the-Lake area is surrounded by several award-winning wineries making the region one of the top wine regions in Ontario and one of the best road trips from Toronto for local wine aficionados.

 Halton Region